18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 </pre>

 <p>
-<i>Epics</i> are bigger, goal-orientated statements about the feature.
-Broken down into little user stories to get more specific.
+<i>Epics</i> are bigger, goal-oriented statements about the feature.
+These are broken down into little user stories to get more specific.
 </p>

 <p>
-Personas are the characters in the user stories who have a goal that is solved by your software tool.
+<i>Personas</i> are the characters in the user stories.
+They have a goal that is solved by your software tool.
 </p>
 {% endcapture %}
 {% include alert level="no-icon" heading="Take Note" body=body %}